 Don't try to force a square peg into a round hole: select shade-tolerant plants for shady areas!

-The picture of a landscape plan above provides an example of such a plant selection for shady areas.
-The plants are "layered," with the tallest being placed up against the backdrop of the fence, furthest from the viewer's eye; while the shortest plants are closest to the viewer, with the mid-sized plants in between.
-The shade-tolerant plants shown in the landscape plan are listed below, row by row:
+Plants should be "layered," with the tallest being placed up against the backdrop of a fence or border, furthest from the viewer's eye; while the shortest plants should be closest to the viewer, with the mid-sized plants in between.
+Here is an example of shade-tolerant plants listed row by row:

 - Back row: